TULiberalArts/Center-for-the-Humanities/pages/home.md

 ## Trump and Political Branding in the Tabloid Media of the 1980s and 90s
 ![CHAT]({{site.baseurl}}/media/resized CHAT.png){:.responsive-img .img-right}
 Donald Trump was a prominent media fixture long before he announced his candidacy for the presidency.
 While the tabloid culture of the 1980s often focused on the spectacle that surrounded him, it also portrayed Trump in a surprisingly political fashion.
 Professor of Media Studies and Production **Geoffrey Baym** explores how the tabloids helped lay the foundation for Trump’s political persona.
 Join us Thursday for the next installment of our **Distinguished Faculty Lecture Series:** “Tabloid Trump and the Political Imaginary, 1980-1999.

-Read more about the [CLIR Postdoctoral Fellowship Program](https://www.clir.org/fellowships/postdoc/).

 ___

 ## Center for the Humanities at Temple